 Nevertheless, Facebook and Instagram have bigger audiences than Snapchat, which means you can reach more users.
 In 2021, Facebook had approximately 3 billion active monthly users, Instagram had approximately 1 billion, while Snapchat passed the mark of above 500 million active users per month.
 In addition, Spark AR provides more options to share your content than Lens Studio, which means your AR filters can drive lots of engagement.

-Overall, both Lens Studio and Spark AR are great tools for creating custom filters for Snapchat and Facebook/Instagram.
+Overall, both Lens Studio and Spark AR are among the best AR tools for creating custom filters for Snapchat and Facebook/Instagram.
 However, if you need to reach audiences beyond just Facebook and Snapchat, then proprietary tools, such as Banuba Face Filters SDK is the way to go.

 As you can see from this post, custom AR filters are a great way to monetize and boost user engagement.
-This can be achieved in two ways — either by building your own app with Face AR functionality using proprietary software or by creating AR content with the development toolkits provided by popular social media apps, such as Snapchat or Facebook.
-Which is better?
-It all depends on your business goals and needs.
-We hope that this post was helpful in making an informed decision.
+This can be achieved in two ways — either by building your own app with Face AR functionality using proprietary software or by creating AR content with the development toolkits provided by popular social media apps, such as Snapchat, Facebook, or Banuba Face AR SDK.
+The choice depends on your business goals and needs.